mavlink/MAVSDK-docs/en/README.md

 - Cross-platform (Linux, macOS, Windows, iOS, Android).
 - Extensible, using compile-time plugins.

-The main features provided by the simple core API are (in all programing languages):
+The main features provided by the core API are (in all programing languages):

 * Connect to and manage up to 255 vehicles via a TCP, UDP or serial connection.
 * Get information about vehicles (vendor, software versions, product versions etc.)